 On Adventure Time, there's Billy, the legendary hero, and Billy, the buzzard.

 There's also Simon the ladybug and Simon Petrikov, the Ice King.

-On Goof Troop, two of the main characters are named Peter, one named after the other.
+Two of the main characters are named Peter, one named after the other.
 The show generally gets around this by calling the younger one "PJ" but the difference in sound between "Pete" (the elder's preferred nickname) and "Peej" (an oft-spoken diminutive of the younger's initials) is so subtle that sometimes it's possible to hear one as the other.
 The two are as different as night and day.

 Averted in the Littlest Pet Shop (2012) episode "So You Skink You Can Dance."
-All the male dancers of the Shake A Leg show are named Igor.
+All the male dancers of the Shake-A-Leg show are named Igor.

 Garfield and Friends featured a guest appearance by Jon's cousin Marian, who was marrying a man whose surname was "John".
 Garfield then became very confused when he overheard Marian (whom he had never met before) saying that, within a week, she'd be "Marian John," which he mishears as "I'll be marrying John."

-The Legend Of Korra has a mobster named "Two-Toed Ping".
+The Legend of Korra has a mobster named "Two-Toed Ping".
 He actually has twelve toes, but there was already a mobster that was called "Twelve-Toed Ping" on the south side.

 Regular Show has two Thomases, one is a billy goat park intern and the other is the over 300 year-old infant son of Death.
 It gets lampshaded when Mordecai asks Rigby to babysit Death's Thomas:

 Mordecai: Dude, I need you to do me a huge favor and babysit Thomas tonight.
 Rigby: Isn't he, like, in college?
 Mordecai: Not that Thomas, Death's Thomas.